Artist Spotlight: Ian Rawling PS

 We spoke to Ian Rawling PS, a pastel artist specialising in contemporary realism, about the inspiration behind his work and the highlights of his career.

-Could you briefly introduce your background?
+Could you briefly introduce yourself and your artistic background?

 It was inevitable I'd come back to pastels as I've always loved the immediacy and versatility of the medium